Last Updated On:

 Create videos that are relevant to your audience and can keep them engaged.

-But you should not limit your videos to being informative.
-You should create videos that are entertaining and that can help you build an emotional connect with your audience.
+But an effective video marketing strategy doesn’t just focus on creating informative videos.
+You should also try to create videos that are entertaining and that can help you build emotional connections with your audience.
 Such videos are known to drive more engagement.